Skip to main content

 The chorus of the song lists the names of the friends including Tom Cobley.
 The song ends with “Old Uncle Tom Cobley and all,” and it's become an idiom meaning “everyone” or "a large group of people".

-The Legendary North Devon Mini Cars Grand Tour (LGT)On its way round North Devon, the annual North Devon Grand Tour (LGT) is advertised to pass through Combe Martin on Monday, August 25, 2025 at 3:30 pm.
+The Legendary North Devon Mini Cars Grand Tour (LGT)On its way round North Devon, the annual North Devon Grand Tour (LGT) passes through Combe Martin usually in August at about 3:30 pm.
 It then passes through Ilfracombe on its way to Fremington.

 The LGT brings out thousands of spectators, and the highlight is the arrival and raucous welcome at Children's Hospice South West, Little Bridge House, Redlands Road, Fremington, Barnstaple EX31 2PZ.